 My ambition to start Holmfirth Repair Cafe was from a desire to stop items from ending up in landfill and to encourage others to have a go at repairs.
 Continue reading “Caroline’s story – Fixing things makes us happy”

 On my summer break from university, I got an assistant team leader role working for the National Citizen Service, to provide young people with new experiences and for them to gain confidence within themselves.
-Continue reading “Jemima’s story – Growing confidence with your community”
+Continue reading “Jemima’s story – Growing confidence as a young leader”

 We’re working with local people and organisations to measure our progress towards our Shaped by People shared goal.